-KYTC Vision Statement
+• KYTC Vision Statement

-Striving to be national leaders in transportation who provide transportation infrastructure and services for the 21st century that deliver new economic opportunities for all Kentuckians.
+Working together to lead the Southeast in providing a transportation infrastructure and transportation service for the 21^{st} century that deliver new economic opportunities to all Kentuckians.

 KYTC Mission Statement

 To provide a safe, efficient, environmentally sound and fiscally responsible transportation system that delivers economic opportunity and enhances the quality of life in Kentucky.